-HOUSTON — A Delta Air Lines flight from Houston to Atlanta was temporarily grounded after police say it appears someone tried to breach the cockpit.
+HOUSTON — A Delta Air Lines flight from Houston to Atlanta was temporarily grounded after a passenger caused a disturbance.

 KTRK, Channel 2’s ABC affiliate in Houston, reports that police received a call about someone who tried to breach the cockpit on Delta Flight 2557.